ocaml/dune/doc/usage.rst

 of ``dune-project`` files is wider than the scope ``dune-workspace`` files.
-For instance, a ``dune-project`` file may specify the name of the project which is a universal property of the project, while a ``dune-workspace`` file may specify an Opam switch name which is valid only on a given machine.
+For instance, a ``dune-project`` file may specify the name of the project which is a universal property of the project, while a ``dune-workspace`` file may specify an opam switch name which is valid only on a given machine.
 For this reason, it is common and recommended to commit ``dune-project`` files in repositories, while it is less common to commit ``dune-workspace`` files.